powerjg/learning_gem5/part2/debugging.rst

 Debugging gem5
 ------------------------------------------

-In the `previous chapter`_ we covered how to create a very simple SimObject.
+In the :ref:`previous chapters <hello-simobject-chapter>` we covered how to create a very simple SimObject.
 In this chapter, we will replace the simple print to ``stdout`` with gem5's debugging support.

-.. _previous chapter: hello-simobject-chapter

 gem5 provides support for ``printf``-style tracing/debugging of your code via *debug flags*.
 These flags allow every component to have many debug-print statements, without all of the enabled at the same time.